waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 CentOS 6.5 based Docker container.
 To do so, you need to be running in a development environment that can run Docker.

+> Once the admin node is running in a container, it will keep running until you kill the container using `docker kill [cid]` or `exit` from the container prompt.
+We recommend looking at the Docker commands for additional options.

 ### Install Docker

 Instructions for installing Docker on the most common Linux distributions are at